Our Favorite Family Board Games

 Risk: Global Domination (app by SMG Studio)

-Screen time gets a bad rap these days but in our family it also brings us together, and that is precisely why we love the Risk: Global Domination app.
+Screen time gets a bad rap these days but in our family, it also brings us together.
+That is precisely why we love the Risk: Global Domination app.
 We all play together, doing whatever it is we’re doing at the time, and it features a much more interesting visual component compared to the board game.

 Game Type: Area control

 Skills: Critical thinking, planning